ValkA/BraceletIOT/README.md

 for example, [<1,3,0,1><10,32.2343><11,7.23456>]. fields 2 and 3 represent the latitude and longitude.

 - SYNC:
-- <14,Integer> - a special record that can be used to keep the Android and the Bracelet in sync.
+<14,Integer> - a special record that can be used to keep the Android and the bracelet in sync.
+When the bracelet receives this record, it sends the entire database back, but __does not place this record in it's database__.
+The format of the database is the same as in <1, Integer>.
-When the Bracelet receives this record, it sends the entire database back, but __does not place this record in it's database__.
-This allows this record to be sent periodically from Android to the Bracelet to make sure they are both in sync (for example, every 30 seconds).
+This allows this record to be sent periodically from Android to the bracelet to make sure they are both in sync (for example, every 30 seconds).
 Similar to <6, Integer> the $data here has no meaning, but should be some kind of Integer.

+- DOCTOR CONNECTION:
+<1,Integer> on connection this is the first thing should be sent to the bracelet.
+$data represents a unique number of the phone.
+As an acknowledgement the bracelet will send back its database with the following format:
+[<$type,$time,$tsid,$data>, <$type,$time,$tsid,$data>, ..., <$type,$time,$tsid,$data>]
+also the format <3,$time,$tsid,$pointer_time,$pointer_tsid,$data> may be in the container, which represents an update record (that was added with <3,$time,$tsid,Integer> message from doctor) (records can be tags, app_data or any other things as defined in this doc https://docs.google.com/document/d/1-qHOoyWK5xLiwJvJ40AK0ONJ1xDmyQk-YbECwnUxzqk/edit)

+# Tag Format:
+The tags scanned by the bracelet must be in one of the following 2 formats:
+- Integer String

+For example: 50 Optalgin 10mg

+This format is used for different treatments.
+It's supposed to be in an NFC tag attached to the treatment item, to be scanned by the bracelet.

+- dInteger String

+For example: d1234567 Israel Israeli

+This format is for the soldier personal number.
+It's supposed to be in an NFC tag attached to the soldier's tag (diskit).

+Notice that in both cases __only the number is scanned by the bracelet__.
+The following string is completely ignored.
+It is there __optionally__ so that it could be used in other devices.

 # Debugging:
 It is possible to send debugging commands to the Arduino through the Serial (physical connection to the PC).
 There are currently 3 types of debugging commands: